Mixing times for the TASEP on the circle: Introduction

 In general, sharp results on the mixing time of exclusion processes usually exploit the reversibility of the process.
 Cutoff results are available for the symmetric, asymmetric, and weakly asymmetric simple exclusion process on segment \cite{BN:CutoffASEP,L:CutoffSEP, LL:CutoffASEP,LL:CutoffWeakly,W:MixingLoz}, see also \cite{LY:RandomEnvironment,S:MixingBallistic} for similar results on mixing times in random environments, and \cite{HP:EPmixing,O:MixingGeneral} for symmetric exclusion processes on general graphs.
 A natural related model is the simple exclusion process on the segment of size $N$ with open boundaries, where particles can enter and exit at the endpoints.
-When the particles perform symmetric simple random walks, the mixing time was shown by Gantert et al.\ in \cite{GNS:MixingOpen} to be of order $N^{2}\log(N)$.
+When the particles perform symmetric simple random walks, the mixing time was shown by Gantert et al.\ in \cite{GNS:MixingOpen} to be of order $N^{2}\log(N)$, and cutoff in \cite{T:cutoff} by Tran for the non-reversible case.
 This result was very recently extended by Salez to a simple characterization of cutoff for reversible exclusion processes with reservoirs on general graphs \cite{S:CutoffExclusion}. \\

-However, a different behavior of the mixing time shows up when the simple exclusion process with open boundaries is not reversible.
+However, a different behavior of the mixing time shows up when the simple exclusion process with open boundaries is not reversible, and the individual particles have a drift.
 In \cite{GNS:MixingOpen}, several regimes of mixing times are identified, depending on the current and density under the stationary measure.
 Of particular interest is the maximal current phase, where the mixing time is governed by the current in the segment, and thus serves as a natural analogue to the asymmetric simple exclusion process on the circle for a positive fraction of particles.
-For the TASEP with open boundaries in the maximal current phase, the mixing time was determined in \cite{S:MixingTASEP} to be of order at most $N^{3/2}\log(N)$, with the correct order $N^{3/2}$ in the special case of the triple point. \\
+For the TASEP with open boundaries in the maximal current phase, the mixing time was determined in \cite{S:MixingTASEP} to be of order at most $N^{3/2}\log(N)$, with the correct order $N^{3/2}$ in the special case of the triple point; see also Section \ref{sec:MixingTASEPOpen} for more details. \\